Livestock Guardian Dogs

 My thoughts about breeding the Polish Tatra Sheepdog in the United States:

 For those unfamiliar with the state of the Polish Tatra Sheepdog in our country, it may seem a bit different to you how I am approaching the prospect of breeding the Owczarek Podhalanski (or the Polish Tatra Sheepdog).
 If I were breeding Labradors or Golden Retrievers, for example, my website would look quite different and my standards would be different, though both of us would be seeking excellence in our breeding.
-I plan to be a small breeder of this large dog, seeking to replace this magnificent breed in the future on my own farm, while placing a few Tatras throughout the country as pet, working or show dogs, depending upon the individual gifts and natural tendencies found within each puppy.
+I plan to be a small breeder of this large dog, seeking to replace this magnificent breed in the future on my own farm, while placing a few Tatras throughout the country as pet, working, livestock or show dogs, depending upon the individual gifts and natural tendencies found within each puppy.

 Breeders have to weigh the future good and preservation of the breed as a livestock guardian with the desire to enter the it into the show ring in the future.
 I personally believe there is room for preserving both traditions, so long as breeders are frank about the temperaments and working qualities within their lines.
 I have seen Tatras with amazing abilities in the area of livestock guardianship while also encountering a few with a clear affinity for house duty.
 One type would not necessarily be happy doing the other's job on a full-time basis.
 As breeders, we must be keenly aware of the need to place our puppies in the most suitable homes for their particular temperaments and talents, not just blanket and random placements.
 Because the Tatra is a working dog and has been for hundreds of years, we must keep in mind the prime position of the Tatra as a working dog.
 When we forget this fact, we find that many Tatras cannot live in a home without some kind of daily challenge that allows them to think independently, such as being able to work livestock.
 Because of the variability within the breed, however, we do see some Tatras capable of indoor living so long as they get plenty of daily outdoor exercise, strong and consistent leadership and have a dedicated family who will commit to their daily training and grooming.
 Every breeder may need a few working homes and a few pet or show homes, depending upon the individual abilities and variability represented within the particular lines and individual litter they have.